dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 # Implementation

-TODOs:
-* <intel_ostb> -> inter_fc -> <intel_sdc>* using dd, netcat for conversion

-The first proof of concept of the conceptual architecture has been implemented using the Python programming language.
+The first proof of concept of the conceptual architecture for IaaS based relocation has been implemented using the Python programming language.
 Each of the components is a standalone process which eventually communicate with each other using a messaging queue.
 The prototype uses the Advanced Message Queuing Protocol (AMQP) implementation by RabbitMQ.

 ![Architectural Overview][]